MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_irp.md

 If the driver is not using direct I/O, this pointer is <b>NULL</b>.

-#### IRP_MJ_DEVICE_CONTROL or IRP_MJ_INTERNAL_DEVICE_CONTROL

-If the IOCTL code specifies the METHOD_IN_DIRECT transfer type, the MDL describes a buffer that contains data for the device or driver.

-If the IOCTL code specifies the METHOD_OUT_DIRECT transfer type, the MDL describes an empty buffer that the device or driver fills in.

-For more information about the buffers that are associated with METHOD_IN_DIRECT and METHOD_OUT_DIRECT transfer types in IOCTL codes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540663">Buffer Descriptions for I/O Control Codes</a>.

 #### IRP_MJ_READ

 The MDL describes an empty buffer that the device or driver fills in.